 A study by the CDC showed that many adults believe that if they are sick enough to see a doctor for a cold, they should get an antibiotic treatment.
 The study also showed that patients are not aware of the consequences of taking the drugs if they are not needed.
-But when antibiotics are misused, bacteria can become resistant.
+And when antibiotics are misused, bacteria can become resistant.

 What Are Antivirals?

 Antivirals are medications that reduce the ability of flu viruses to multiply.
-The CDC considers antiviral drugs as a "second line of defense against the flu."When taken at the onset of flu, these medications help decrease the severity and duration of flu symptoms.
+The CDC considers antiviral drugs as a "second line of defense against the flu" after getting an annual flu vaccine.
+When taken at the onset of flu, these drugs help decrease the severity and duration of flu symptoms.
 They can also be used in cases to help prevent the flu, but they are not a replacement for getting the flu vaccine.

 Which Antivirals Does the CDC Recommend?

-Tamiflu is approved for prevention and treatment in people 1 year old and older.
-Relenza is approved for treatment of people 7 years old and older and for prevention in people 5 years old and older.
+Zanamivir is approved for treatment of people 7 years old and older and for prevention in people 5 years old and older.